Fuerteventura: Juego del Palo

 Juego del Palo is a Canarian martial art which literally translates as "game of the stick".
-It is played by two players both armed with sticks.
+It is played by two players, both armed with sticks.
 They aim to defeat each other without making contact with their opponent's body.
-The origin of this game is unclear.
-All we know is that it is based on a method of combat used by the precolonial Canarian people.
+The origin of this game is unclear, but it is likely based on a method of combat used by the precolonial Canarian people.

 Fuerteventura has the following Palo clubs: